What year did you graduate?

 What have you been doing since graduating?

 After graduation, I kept on being creative.
 Writing, producing and directing short films.
 I’ve worked at creative agencies as a video editor and motion graphics animator.
-Currently I’m working as a Media Producer, making TV and Radio ads for Spotlight and Anaconda.
+Currently I’m working as a Media Producer, making TV and Radio ads for Monash University.

 What are you working on at the moment?